enkimute/ganja.js/README.md

   this.translator      = (x,y)=>1+0.5*(x*1e20-y*1e01);                  // translator x,y
 })();
 ```

--We can now use our 2D Projective Algebra.
+We can now use our 2D Projective Algebra.
+We'll use the graph function to
+visualize some algebraic objects (i.e. lines and points).

 ```javascript
 document.body.appendChild(P2.graph(P2.inline(function(){